-Following the adoption of FRS 139, trade and other receivables are categorised and measured as loans and receivables in accordance with note 2(b).
+Trade and other receivables are categorised and measured as loans and receivables in accordance with note 4(b).

 (i) Constructions work-in-progress

 Construction work-in-progress represents the gross unbilled amount expected to be collected from customers for contract work performed to date.
 It is measured at cost plus profit recognised to date less progress billing and recognised losses.
 Cost includes all expenditure related directly to specific projects and an allocation of fixed and variable overheads incurred in the Company's contract activities based on normal operating capacity.